 Staff rotas and feedback from staff indicated that sufficient numbers of staff are available to meet the needs of service users at all times.
-The inspector noted that vacant shifts are usually covered by the current staff team, and occasionally by staff who work in another agency operated by the provider, or staff supplied by an employment agency which is also a registered domiciliary care agency.
-The service manager provided records which showed that when needed, the agency uses a small pool of staff from an employment agency which is also a registered domiciliary care agency; the inspector was advised that some of these staff have been previous employees at the agency.
+The inspector noted that vacant shifts on the rota are covered either by the current staff team, by relief staff who work in another agency operated by the provider, or occasionally by staff supplied by an employment agency which is also a registered domiciliary care agency.
 The staffing arrangements maximise the provision of familiar staff to service users.
-A staff member commented, 'There are adequate staff to deliver service hours who are experienced and trained.'
+The inspector noted that sufficient staff are available to support service users with planned social inclusion activities, individually or in groups.
+On the day of the inspection a group of service users went on a planned trip, leaving sufficient staff to support service users who choose to remain in their own homes.

 It was noted that the agency has an induction policy and induction programme which includes an initial two week period of shadowing experienced staff for support workers, and five days of training within the first twelve weeks.
 The agency has an appropriate induction procedure and support mechanisms in place for staff working on a temporary basis; the inspector reviewed properly completed records.
-Experienced staff who provided feedback to the inspector commented that the induction enabled new staff to gain knowledge of all service users and agency procedures whilst working with the direct support of staff.
-A staff member referred to the induction as 'brilliant'.
+Staff who provided feedback to the inspector commented that the induction was 'a good introduction to the work'.
+A member of staff commented on how they had benefitted from the support of experienced staff during their induction, 'they offered to show me what to do...they took me under their wing...I was told to ask questions.'